This month we have five copies of Making sense of Brexit by Victor J Seidler ready to giveaway.

 He suggests we need to listen to people's concerns not only about the impact of immigration and globalisation on their lives but also about the injustice of a capitalist economy that makes them pay through austerity and cuts in social welfare for a financial crisis they were not responsible for.
 He imagines alternative futures that will allow different generations to still appreciate themselves as Europeans with a future in Europe.

-If you are interested in receiving one of these free copies, please email BSA Membership with your name and postal address and we will pick five winners at random in June.
+If you are interested in receiving one of these free copies, please email BSA Membership by Friday, 12 April 2019 with your name and postal address and we will pick five winners at random.
 Please note that you must be a BSA member to enter this book draw.
 If you aren't a member and would like to find out how to become one and see what other benefits are available to you, please visit the Membership section on the BSA website.